 Eye Creams for Eczema

-A common complaint among eczema sufferers is inflammation and sensitivity on the eyelids, so finding a suitable eye cream can be a challenge.
+A common complaint among eczema sufferers is inflammation and sensitivity on the eyelids, so finding a suitable eye eczema cream can be a challenge.
 The best eye cream for eczema protect the delicate eye area from steroids and other eczema medications that are used on the face at night.

-Eczema medications for the face can rub-off onto the pillowcase and irritate the thin skin around the eyes.
+Eczema cream for the face can rub-off onto the pillowcase and irritate the thin skin around the eyes.
 However, using a safe eye cream for your eczema at night can help protect the delicate eye area and calm any discomfort.

 Eczema Creams for the Body